muafzal/muafzal.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Muhammad Afzal
-subtitle: "No One but Everyone"
+subtitle: Data Savvy Scientist
 ---

 ![Bio](/assets/img/about.png "Bio") As an agricultural scientist and plant breeder, I'm dedicated to using cutting-edge research and breeding techniques to improve agriculture and feed the world.
 Follow me for a healthy dose of plant-related data-driven insights, content about different aspects of scientific research, and the use of statistical software R for analysis of different kinds of data i.e., phenotypic, genomics and proteomics.